 The samurai retained by the ‘lords’ were a highly privileged group, brought up to follow not only a warrior’s life, learning all the skills of war, but also the cultivation of art and poetry and music.
 Samurai were ‘rounded’ cultured individuals, expected to appreciate fine pottery as well as being able to lop off an opponent’s head with precision.
 Such warriors would expect to marry within their own class and would be feared by the other classes.

 A samurai warrior who lost his patron, perhaps when his lord was defeated in battle or disgraced, would become a ‘masterless samurai’, a ronin.
 At various times and especially in the civil war periods, there were many ronin on the highways of Japan, looking for ‘honourable’ employment.
 Such are the ‘hungry samurai’ of Seven Samurai.
-The narrative of Seven Samurai at first sight seems contrived, but the story was developed after considerable research by Kurosawa into how samurai lived in the sixteenth century—what they ate, how they dressed and the details of their daily routine.
+The narrative of Seven Samurai at first sight seems contrived, but the story was developed after considerable research by Kurosawa into how samurai lived in the 16th century—what they ate, how they dressed and the details of their daily routine.

-Whereas the conventional jidaigeki offered an idealised view of the Edo period (1602–1867), Kurosawa set out to make a ‘realistic’ film about samurai life in the civil war period of the sixteenth century.
+Whereas the conventional jidaigeki offered an idealised view of the Edo period (1602–1867), Kurosawa set out to make a ‘realistic’ film about samurai life in the civil war period of the 16th century.
 This doesn’t mean that he set out to make an historically accurate representation of events.
 The story of Seven Samurai was an original fiction, but unlike in the conventional jidaigeki, Kurosawa dressed his actors and sets according to old paintings and historical descriptions.
-All the film’s main characters were given full motivations and sub-plots to enable their actions to be placed in context.
+All the film’s main characters were given full motivations and subplots to enable their actions to be placed in context.
 So, for instance, the film shows the farmers training in how to defend their village.
 They wield whatever weapons are to hand.
 Rather than depict choreographed swordfights with conventional moves, Kurosawa storyboarded more realistic fights in which characters defended or attacked in any way they could given their circumstances.

 Seven Samurai was exceptional in the flood of jidaigeki that appeared in 1954.
 Primarily because of its careful preparation and location shooting, the film took nearly a year to complete from the start of shooting and its budget at 210 million yen was seven times that of the average jidaigeki.
 Kurosawa was fortunate that Toho (the studio to which he had returned after several years working on individual productions at other studios) was not a big jidaigeki producer and were prepared to try something different.
 Toei did not follow Kurosawa’s example—but in the early 1960s, Kurosawa’s two famous jidaigeki, Yojimbo and Sanjuro, did outstrip Toei’s conventional offerings.